nsvitek/CT_tools/morphosource_batch_convert/README.md

 #### Dependencies
 The code depends on the packages `pandas` and `idigbio`.
 See more on installing pandas [here](https://pandas.pydata.org/pandas-docs/stable/install.html) and on installing idigbio [here](https://pypi.org/project/idigbio/).

-    Update 2 August 2018: Turns out that the code will not currently work with Python 2.
-I will work on editing the code such that it will work for both Python 2 and Python 3.
-Stay tuned.
+    Update 20 August 2018: The code has been updated for Python 2 compatibility but not tested.
+If you are running Python 2 and running into issues, please contact me.

 ## Quick Start